utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 ---
-title: Using online meeting tools to interact
+title: Using Online Meeting Tools to Interact
 ---

-## Highlights of this article
+## Highlights of This Article

 A comparison of online interaction tools that may be useful for online conferences and meetings.

-## Recommended for students and teachers who:
+Recommended for students and teachers who:
 * Want to discuss matters with other teachers, but are unsure what services to use
 * Want to share ideas and facilitate online meetings, but are unsure what tools to use
 * Want to be able to assign rooms more easily and intuitively, as assigning breakout sessions in Zoom is difficult

-In the following, we will compare four meeting tools to help you organize online meetings and conferences: Discord, Wonder.me, Gather Town, and Remo.
+In the following sections, we will compare four meeting tools to help you organize online meetings and conferences: Discord, Wonder.me, Gather Town, and Remo.

 ## Discord